 “They have a loving family dynamic.
 It is simply a delight to get to know them,” said Kirsten.

-Sam and Kirsten and another couple, Betsy and Avery Platter, meet with the Shinwari family once a week, typically on Sunday afternoons.
+The team tries to meet with the Shinwari family once a week, typically on Sunday afternoons.

 “It was really special for the Shinwaris to see another refugee family who lives in their neighborhood be celebrated in such a big way,” said Kirsten.

-When the holidays rolled around, the Tindalls and Platters invited the family over for a Thanksgiving dinner, a Christmas party, and introduced the younger kids to Halloween.
+When the holidays rolled around, the Tindalls and Platters invited the family over for a Thanksgiving dinner, a Christmas party, and also introduced the younger kids to Halloween.

-When the Platters got married in Milwaukee, the Tindalls road-tripped with a couple of Afghan friends eastbound to the wedding celebration.
+When the Platters got married in Milwaukee, the Tindalls road-tripped eastbound with a couple of Afghan friends to the wedding celebration.

-“We all went to the ceremony at the church, and had great conversations all weekend long.
+“We all went to the ceremony at the church and had great conversations all weekend long.
 Through spending time together that weekend, we really got to know each other better as friends,” said Kirsten.

-Adventures aside, these cross-cultural friendships are being built week-in and week-out through the consistent support, mutual learning and loving acts of service that take place every Sunday afternoon.
+Adventures aside, these cross-cultural friendships are being built week-in and week-out through the consistent support, mutual learning, and loving acts of service that take place every Sunday afternoon.

 Each member of the Shinwari family is at a different level of learning English, but Kirsten says laughing is key to breaking the ice.

 “It makes a difference for families who come fresh to the United States from areas of trauma, to feel welcomed by the community here.
 As Christians, we are told to welcome the foreigner and refugee residing among us.
 We are also told to love our neighbors as ourselves.
-This is an opportunity where you have the joy of showing Christ’s love to people who really could use some comfort, and then you also have the joy of learning about the depth of Christ’s love for them, as you get to build a relationship with them,” said Sam.
+This is an opportunity where you have the joy of showing Christ’s love to people who really could use some comfort, and then you also have the joy of learning about the depth of Christ’s love for them as you get to build a relationship with them,” said Sam.